motorhome mot

 How much does an MOT for a motorhome cost?

-• HGV MOT – Prices vary, often exceeding £100 for larger motorhomes.
+• HGV MOT – Often over £100 for larger motorhomes

-• Check your lights – Replace any faulty bulbs before the test.
+• Check all your lights and replace any faulty bulbs

-• Inspect tyres – Ensure correct pressure and legal tread depth.
+• Make sure your tyres are at the correct pressure and have legal tread depth

-• Test brakes – Listen for unusual noises and get them checked if necessary.
+• Listen for any unusual noises from the brakes and get them checked if needed

 Scroll to Top